Soldiers conduct sling-load operations at Bagram Airfield, Afghanistan, May 22, 2017. U.S. Army photo by Sgt. 1st Class Shelia Cooper.

 In the next installment of Inside Military Procurement:

-In part two of this series, ADS will examine specific challenges of using traditional procurement methods.
+In part two of this series, ADS will examine specific challenges of using traditional military procurement methods.
 In a subsequent installment, we will also examine more ways that a defense contractor can support supply personnel and quickly get the right equipment into the hands of the warfighter.
-If you have additional questions about military procurement, or simply need help finding an item or placing an order, contact your knowledgeable ADS Representative at 866.845.3012 or email email@example.com.
+If you have additional questions about military procurement, or simply need help finding an item or placing an order, contact your knowledgeable ADS Representative at 866.845.3012 or email firstname.lastname@example.org or head to our Contact Us page.

 - Interview with a U.S. Navy Supply Officer.